Beiyang government

-The Beiyang government was the internationally recognized government of the Republic of China between 1912 and 1928, based in Beijing.
-It was dominated by the generals of the Beiyang Army, giving it its name.
+The Beiyang government (北洋政府 (Běiyáng Zhèngfǔ, Pei-yang Chêng-fu)) was the internationally recognized government of the Republic of China between 1912 and 1928, based in Beijing.
+It was dominated by Yuan Shikai and the other generals of his Beiyang Army, hence the name.

-Beiyang general Yuan Shikai gave Sun Yat-sen the military support he needed to establish the Republic of China in 1912.
-Through his control of the army, Yuan was quickly able to dominate the new Republic as its president.
-Although the government and the state were nominally under civilian control through the Republic's constitution, Yuan and his generals were effectively in charge of it.
-After Yuan's death in 1916, the army split into various warlord factions competing for power, leading to a period of civil war called the Warlord Era.
+After the 1911 Revolution, Sun Yat-sen relinquished the presidency of the Republic of China to Yuan, the most powerful Qing general, in order to secure a peaceful abdication of the Qing court.
+Yuan refused to take office in the constitutional capital in Nanjing, and instead moved the central government to Beijing, where Yuan and his generals held sway.
+After Yuan died in 1916, the army split into various warlord factions competing for power, ushering in the Warlord Era.
 Nevertheless, the government maintained its legitimacy among the great powers, receiving diplomatic recognition, foreign loans, and access to tax and customs revenue.

-Its legitimacy was seriously challenged in 1917, by Sun Yat-sen's Guangzhou-based Kuomintang (KMT) government movement.
-His successor Chiang Kai-shek defeated the Beiyang warlords during the Northern Expedition between 1926 and 1928, and overthrew the factions and the government, effectively unifying the country in 1928.
-The Kuomintang proceeded to install its nationalist government in Nanjing; China's political order became a one-party state, and the Kuomintang government subsequently received international recognition as the legitimate government of China.
+Its legitimacy was challenged in 1917 by Sun Yat-sen's Constitutional Protection Movement and was later overthrown by Chiang Kai-shek, who defeated the Beiyang warlords during the Northern Expedition that unified China in 1928.
+The Chiang-led Nationalist government in Nanjing succeeded as the internationally recognized government of China.